xen/xen.github.com/about/cv.eng.md

 And more small services, in particular based on Django and Google App Engine.

 ### Key Solutions (Moscow, Russia — Dnepropetrovsk, Ukraine), cofounder, 2003 - 2007
-CEO and founder of a open source software and consulting company.
+CEO and founder of small open source software and consulting company.
 Work with clients that use Zope, Plone, Python and Linux as main technologies.
 Creation and maintenance of small and large sites and solutions, servers support.
 Team leadership of 3 to 15 developers.
 Preparation of technical specifications based on requirements, the creation of products based on them.

 Former member of Plone Foundation, Zope commiter.
 Author of http://plone.org.ru, editor and founder of http://zope3.ru/